 Sugar extracted from cane or beet.
 Table sugar, preserves, desserts…

-Sugar: sometimes hidden but pervasive
+Sugar: sometimes hidden, but always omnipresent

 In the 1960s sugar was mostly consumed as saccharose (60% to 80%) in powder or cube form and added to food; "home made" was the order of the day.
 Sweet foods generally formed part of traditional celebrations such as Shrove Tuesday, Easter, Christmas and New Year.
 As society evolved, its use was magnified by certain restaurants and high-profile chefs using high amounts of sugar...